Horse and sleigh on frozen Lake Khovsgol

 Community parade during the Nauryz Festival In Mongolia

-Why not learn more about the range of Mongolia festivals or join us on our Nauryz experience where we celebrate the Nauryz Festival with the Mongol Kazakh families we work in long-term local community partnerships with in western Mongolia?
+To explore more about Mongolia’s diverse festivals or to join us in celebrating Nauryz with the Mongol Kazakh families with whom we maintain long-term partnerships in western Mongolia, we invite you to experience this vibrant holiday firsthand.
 We look forward to celebrating with you. Наурыз құтты болсын!

 Jess @ Eternal Landscapes